henryjosephson/henryjosephson.com/content/writing/April Links.md

 title: Links for April
 date: 2025-04-26
 description: What I've been reading over the past week or two
-published: false
+published: true
 ---

 Whenever I see a cool book, I've been saving it to my [AbeBooks](https://abebooks.com) cart, so [I vibe-coded up an applet](https://abebookscartparser.vercel.app/) to convert the html of my checkout page into a markdown list.
 If you're curious about what those books are, see [here](./to-read/).

 ## Books

-I've been working my way through parts of:
+I've been working my way through:

 ### [The Power Broker](https://www.robertcaro.org/the-power-broker)